 In The Beginning

 Before there was a DeKalb Park District, the park system in DeKalb was owned and operated by the City of DeKalb.
-In 1935 the city owned four parks: Annie's Woods, named after Annie Glidden, the niece of barb wire inventor Joseph Glidden; Huntley Park, named after the first settlers of DeKalb, and designed to be the town square, housing the bandstand pictured above; Liberty Park, the site of the second bandstand and located on the near north side of DeKalb; and Hopkins Park, named in honor of Judge Hopkins, who donated this 32 acre tract of land which became the crown jewel of the system.
+In 1935 the city owned four parks: Annie's Woods, named after Annie Glidden, the niece of barb wire inventor Joseph Glidden; Huntley Park, named after the first settlers of DeKalb, and designed to be the town square, housing the bandstand pictured below; Liberty Park, the site of the second bandstand and located on the near north side of DeKalb; and Hopkins Park, named in honor of Judge Hopkins, who donated this 32 acre tract of land which became the crown jewel of the system.

 In the early 1930's, the League of Women Voters fashioned the idea that DeKalb should have its own park district, just as neighboring Sycamore had had since 1923.
 According to historical accounts of the time, the advantages of the park district system were apparent to the League, with one of them being the ability that an elected park board could pursue its own goals, unimpeded by the goals of the city.
 Another advantage was that the park board could create board action bonds that could sustain needed capital improvements.

 Thus, in 1935, the DeKalb Park District was born, with the first significant improvement project opened that summer being the new community swimming pool in Hopkins Park, and many other improvements to follow.

 The First 50 Years of the Park District As the DeKalb community grew, so did the DeKalb Park District.
 By 1960, the district had eight parks and by 1970 twelve.
 At first, the main services provided focused on swimming and use of the burgeoning park system.
 But as lifestyles changed, so did the district.